 about 20 to 30 minutes in the classroom with a teacher having a few lessons.
 It is an opportunity for the child to spend time

 in the classroom environment while the parents discuss details and particulars of school.

 3. Submit additional paperwork.

 We are looking forward to the opportunity to meet you and to see which of our campuses will be the best fit for you and your child.

 Elementary (ages 6 to 12)

 At times, it is impossible for Aquinas and Old Town Montessori Schools to accept every student who applies because of limitations of space.
-First priority is always given to those students who already have siblings attending our schools.
+Our waitlist is organized on a first come basis and we offer preference to those students who already have siblings attending our schools.
 At Aquinas, priority is also given to students graduating from Old Town Montessori School.

 The following guidelines are established to provide the admissions office with parameters for accepting students to Aquinas and Old Town Montessori Schools.

 All guidelines should be consistent with the Aquinas and Old Town Montessori Schools' Mission.